-^{8.} Katz, 389 U.S. at 353.
+8. Katz, 389 U.S. at 353.

-^{9.} Katz, 389 U.S. at 361 (Harlan, J., concurring).
+9. Katz, 389 U.S. at 361 (Harlan, J., concurring).

-^{10.} See also Burrows v.
+10. See also Burrows v.
 Super.
 Ct., 13 Cal.
 3d 238 (1974) (applying reasonable expectation of privacy test to Cal.
 Const. art.
 I, § 13).
 The reasonable expectation of privacy standard supplements the historical trespass-based standard; it does not displace the historical standard.
 Consequently, the Fourth Amendment may apply to a search that involves either a trespass against a person or their property or a violation of a reasonable expectation of privacy.
 United States v.
 Jones, 132 S. Ct.
 945, 952 (2012).

-Third Parties and the Fourth Amendment
+1 Third Parties and the Fourth Amendment

-The Supreme Court has held that there is no reasonable expectation of privacy with regard to information that is voluntarily disclosed to a third party.
-Consequently, government access to such information is not a search for the purposes of the Fourth Amendment.
-This "third party doctrine" is important in evaluating the Fourth Amendment's application to modern electronic communications (e.g., electronic mail, text messages, social media postings), most of which involve the voluntary disclosure of information to a third party (the communication service provider).
+The Supreme Court has held that there is no reasonable expectation of privacy 2 with regard to information that is voluntarily disclosed to a third party.
+3 Consequently, government access to such information is not a search for the 4 purposes of the Fourth Amendment.
+This "third party doctrine" is important in 5 evaluating the Fourth Amendment's application to modern electronic 6 communications (e.g., electronic mail, text messages, social media postings), most 7 of which involve the voluntary disclosure of information to a third party (the 8 communication service provider).
+9

 The third party doctrine developed out of two cases decided in the 1970s, United States v.
-Miller11 and Smith v.
-Maryland.12
+Miller and Smith v.
+Maryland.

-United States v.
+12 United States v.
 Miller

 In United States v.
 Miller, federal agents used subpoenas prepared by the United States Attorney's office to require bank officials to produce a suspect's bank records.
-The Supreme Court held that this was not an "intrusion into any area in which respondent had a protected Fourth Amendment interest...."13
+The Supreme Court held that this was not an "intrusion into any area in which respondent had a protected Fourth Amendment interest...."

 In reaching that conclusion, the Court first rejected the argument, grounded in Boyd v.
-United States, 14 that the Fourth Amendment protects against "compulsory production of a man's private papers."
-15
+United States, that the Fourth Amendment protects against "compulsory production of a man's private papers."

-Unlike the claimant in Boyd, respondent can assert neither ownership nor possession.
-Instead, these are the business records of the banks.16
+20 Unlike the claimant in Boyd, respondent can assert neither ownership nor 21 possession.
+Instead, these are the business records of the banks.

 The Court then considered whether defendant had a reasonable expectation of privacy with regard to his bank records.
 The Court quoted Katz for the proposition that "[w]hat a person knowingly exposes to the public ... is not a subject of Fourth Amendment protection."
 It then held that defendant had no "legitimate expectation of privacy" in his bank records, which contained only "information voluntarily conveyed to the banks and exposed to their employees in the ordinary course of business."
-18 information revealed to a third party and conveyed by him to Government authorities, even if the information is revealed on the assumption that it will be used only for a limited purpose and the confidence placed in the third party will not be betrayed.

 The depositor takes the risk, in revealing his affairs to another, that the information will be conveyed by that person to the Government. ...
-This Court has held repeatedly that the Fourth Amendment does not prohibit the obtaining of
+This Court has held repeatedly that the Fourth Amendment does not prohibit the obtaining of information revealed to a third party and conveyed by him to Government authorities, even if the information is revealed on the assumption that it will be used only for a limited purpose and the confidence placed in the third party will not be betrayed.